tandeshao/tp/docs/DeveloperGuide.md

 ![UndoRedoState7](images/UndoRedoState7.png)

 Step 9.
 The user executes `add n/Tom …​`, which calls `Model#saveAddressBookState()`.
-Since `currentStateIndex` is not pointing at the end of the `stateHistory`, all address book states after the `currentStateIndex` will be cleared.
+Since `currentStateIndex` is not pointing at the end of the `stateHistory`, all address book states after the `currentStateIndex` will be cleared by calling `StateAddressBook#clearAfterCurrentStateIndex()`.
 Why this is so is because it no longer makes sense to redo the `clear` command.
 This behaviour follows modern application undo and redo functionality.

 ![UndoRedoState8](images/UndoRedoState8.png)